pretix/pretix-docs/docs/guides/taxes.md

 In order to set custom tax rules, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.
 Click the tax rule for which you want to set custom rules, switch to the :btn:Advanced: tab and click the :btn-icon:fa3-plus: Add a new rule: button.

-In the first dropdown menu, select the country or territory where the custom rule will apply or select "Any country".
+Under "Condition", in the first dropdown menu, select the country or territory where the custom rule will apply or select "Any country".
 In the second menu, select the type of customer (individual, business, or business with valid VAT ID) or select "Any customer".

-In the third dropdown menu, select the action to be taken under the specified conditions (country and customer).
+Under "Calculation", select the action to be taken under the specified conditions (country and customer).
-You may select "Charge VAT" and then specify a "Deviating tax rate" in the input field below.
+If you want to charge a tax rate specific to the conditions you defined, select "Charge VAT" and enter the tax rate in the input field below.
-You may also select a different option and leave the field empty.
+If you want to implement a reverse charge rule for the condition, select "Reverse charge" and enter the reverse charge tax rate in the input field.

+The other options allow you to charge no tax, to require manual approval, or to forbid sales altogether for the condition you defined.
+You may leave the input field below empty if there is no tax rate or reverse charge tax rate to be charged.

+Under "Reason", you can select a legal reason for the tax rule you put into place.
+If the drop-down menu does not offer your specific reason, select a more general option.
+You can use the "Text on invoice" fields to add an explanation for the taxes charged to your customers' invoices.

 When a customer places an order, pretix will check the custom rules from top to bottom.
 The first rule matching the order will be used to decide if and how VAT will be charged.